Hello, and welcome to “Martins Diaries“.

-Girls of this generation can fear cockroach and rat for Africa.
+Girls of this generation can fear cockroaches and rats for Africa.
 If you want to bend them to your will, all you need to do is threaten them with a cockroach or rat and they will cooperate instanta.

-There’s uncle Friyo but he prefer we call him “pastor Friyo”.
+There’s our uncle “pastor” Friday but we prefer to call him “pastor Friyo”.
 He is popsi’s youngest brother.
 He dropped out of secondary school when he couldn’t make good grades.
 Overnight, he claimed to be called by the Lord.
-He went to bible school, served some months under a pastor and rented a storehouse to open his church.
+He went to bible school, served some months under a pastor, and rented a storehouse to open his church.
 He’s been struggling to keep it running ever since.
 His vocabulary is terrible, which is probably the cause of his church stunted growth.
-However, he believes he’s gonna make it one day in his ministry.
-Uncle keep dreaming!
+However, he believes he’s going to make it one day in his ministry.
+Dreamer!

 There’s Kelvin my fraternal cousin.
-Kelvin, Isaac and I call ourselves the mischievousTrio.
-Kelvin is the mastermind of most of our mischiefs.
+(Kelvin, Isaac, and I call ourselves the mischievousTrio; Kelvin being the mastermind of most of our mischief.)

-There’s the American twin – the tall, lightly-skinned and handsome “casanova” Richard and beautiful Juliet sent from America to live with us.
-You see, though part-Nigerian and part-American, “Richie” and “Julie” were born and brought up in America.
-But when they turned 10, their dad “uncle David” felt his kids lacked the core Nigerian values and discipline and who better to instill these values in them other than his older brother, my popsi, who use to be a very strict disciplinarian and happen to be a naval lieutenant commander?
+There’s the American twins — the tall, lightly-skinned and handsome “casanova” Richard (Richie) and the beautiful Juliet — sent from America to live with us.
+You see, though part-Nigerian and part-American, the twins were born and brought up in America.
+But when they turned 13, their dad “Uncle David” felt his kids lacked the core Nigerian values and discipline and who better to instill these values in them other than his older brother (popsi) who is a very strict disciplinarian and happens to be a naval lieutenant commander?

-There’s also my fraternal second cousin “ugly Gift”.
+There’s also my maternal second cousin “ugly” Gift.
 Mom actually went to the village one day and returned with her, announcing that she’ll be staying with us henceforth.

-There’s expensive aunt Rita, momsi youngest sister and part-time student of Uniben probably buying her way through school, she assists mum in running the boutique.
+There’s “expensive” Aunt Rita, momsi youngest sister and part-time student of UNIBEN, who might probably be buying her way through school.
+She assists mum in running the boutique.

-There’s granny.
-Yes popsi’s mother lives with us.
-Dad brought her in after he visited her one day and saw her trying to start a generator.
-Unlike the daughter-mother in-law squabble usually potrayed by our everyday nollywood movies, granny and momsi actually get along well…probably because of the cash momsi usually give to her regularly.
+There’s “Granny“.
+Yes, popsi’s mother lives with us.
+Dad took her in after he visited her one day in the village and saw her trying to start a generator.
+Unlike the daughter–mother-in-law squabble usually portrayed by our everyday Nollywood movies, granny and momsi actually got along very well…probably because of the cash momsi usually give to her regularly.

-We the smaller guys occupies one room (my room), the ladies another room (Angela’s) and the little kids occupies another.
-Granny occupies the guest room room while uncle Friyo shares Samson’s room.
-Most times, the ladies does the cooking and handling of mom’s boutique.
-We the guys assists in “manly” chores.
+We the smaller guys occupy my room; the ladies Angela’s and the little kids occupy another room.
+Granny occupies the guest room while Uncle Friyo shares Samson’s room.
+Most times, the ladies do the cooking and handling of mom’s boutique.
+We the guys assist in “manly” chores.

-Anyways, these lot makes up “My Big Family”.
+Anyways, these lots make up “My Big Family“.
 Feel free to count how many we are in total.
 The people in the area tend to call our compound an orphanage home.